 What’s the difference between Physiotherapists and Exercise Physiologists?

 While a Physiotherapist usually provides hands-on interventions, such as manually manipulating joints or massaging muscles, Exercise Physiologists empower you to effectively manage your own progression through a combination of supervised and self-managed exercises.
 You can also decide to work with both!
 This way, they can combine their expertise and you can maximise the benefits of your exercise programme.

 Australians living with disability may be eligible to receive funding through the National Disability Insurance Scheme (NDIS), which funds Exercise Physiology and other supports.

-As an NDIS registered allied health provider, Better Rehab can offer EP support to those funded through the NDIS.
-Don’t hesitate to give us a call if you’d like an EP to meet and work with you so you can achieve your life goals through exercise.
+As an NDIS registered allied health provider, Better Rehab can offer Exercise Physiology support to those funded through the NDIS.
+Don’t hesitate to give us a call if you’d like an Exercise Physiologist to meet and work with you so you can achieve your life goals through exercise.

 Read our Good News Stories about Exercise Physiology!